Autonomous SmartDesk Core Standing Desk Review

 Powder-coated MDF is one of the cheapest types of desktops to manufacture, if not the very cheapest, but is highly susceptible to damage because it adds little or no protection from scratches, dents, or cleaning chemicals.
 Spill your Coke on it and the paint might just come off if you don’t wipe it up quickly enough.
 We tested a few different kinds of spills and cleaning chemicals on the desktop to see how porous and impervious the powder coat is compared to other desktops on the market.

 The standard cleaner we use around the office these days is Clorox Clean-Up Cleaner with Bleach Spray that’s supposed to kill 99.9% of bacteria and viruses.
-No, it won’t kill Covid-19, much less Norovirus, but it does a pretty good job of removing typical home and office stains without destroying more delicate powder-coated or HPL tops (learn about the best ways to clean, disinfect, sanitize and sterilize office desks).
+No, it won’t kill COVID-19, much less Norovirus, but it does a pretty good job of removing typical home and office stains without destroying more delicate powder-coated or HPL tops (learn about the best ways to clean, disinfect, sanitize and sterilize office desks).

 When we used it on the white Autonomous powder-coated desktop to see if we could get the paint to come off, no amount of rubbing would reveal the MDF underneath.
-Whew.
+Phew.
 We then tried it on a blotch of yellow highlighter marker and a coffee spill that were left to dry on the desk for 15 minutes.
 The Clorox spray cleaned it right up.
 Excellent!
 We’ve seen powder-coated desks from China destroyed by weaker chemicals.

 We then amped up the test to see if black dry erase marker would make a permanent stain.
 With a whole lot of elbow grease, we managed to get it completely removed with only barely a hint of black residue left on the desktop.
 Again, we’ve seen other cheap powder-coated tops “own” that stain forevermore.

 Then we tried a black Sharpie.
 Unfortunately, this is where our successful tests came to an end.
 Big time.
 After letting the ink dry for only one minute we were only able to get about 10% of the Sharpie ink out of the white paint, no matter how long we rubbed or how much bleach we used.
 There is now a permanent black blotch on the desktop, which honestly we didn’t expect given how well the dry erase came off.
 When we’ve tested this same marker and same cleaner on a white iMovR 3D-laminated desktop, for example, it completely wiped off with just one swipe of a paper towel.
-So this was disappointing but overall compared to other powder-coated desktops from China, pretty darned good.
+So this was disappointing, but overall, compared to other powder-coated desktops from China, pretty darned good.

 The powder-coated top comes with a one-year warranty.
 Frankly, most Chinese-made desktops don’t even have a warranty at all; but even those that do usually have so many exclusions that the only thing they’ll really replace is a board damaged in shipping.
 If you spill your coffee and it stains through the paint, that’s on you.